anoopksharma22/learn_stuffs/nodejs/introduction_to_nodejs.md

 > ```

 # Using core modules
-> For example how to read a file usinf `fs` core module
+> For example how to read a file using `fs` core module
 ```javascript

 const fs = require('fs'); // loads fs module